Triangle of Inclusion

-As organizations strive for excellence in the business environment and advocate best practices, we have seen a bigger commitment to inclusion from the community.
-Through Triangle of Inclusion, we recognize the efforts that organizations put into their workplace to achieve inclusive environment where employees feel attached and customers feel welcomed.
+As organizations strive for excellence in the business environment and advocate best practices, we have seen a bigger commitment to inclusion from employers.
+Through Triangle of Inclusion, we recognize the efforts that organizations put into their workplace to achieve an inclusive environment where employees feel attached and customers feel welcomed.

-Ada Tai has been working as a HR professional in a variety of industries and organizations for well over a decade.
-She provides effective and pragmatic HR services and corporate training.
-Ada applies a holistic approach to inclusion practices in the workplace through strategically integrating effective people management processes, programs and practices.
-She has also helped organizations to successfully examine their workforce mix and implement programs that addressed challenges of diversity.
+Ada Tai provides effective and pragmatic HR services and corporate training.
+She applies a holistic approach to inclusion practices in the workplace through strategically integrating effective people management processes, programs and practices.
+She has also helped organizations successfully examine their workforce mix and implement programs that addressed diversity challenges.

 Ada is regularly invited to speak on human resources, people management and career search topics throughout the province.
 She is also a respected instructor at post-secondary institutions.